yosoytiara/LookBook/README.md

 It allows users to add, update, and delete wardrobe items while providing outfit recommendations based on their items available in their closet.

+## New Features - 2026 Updates

+- User Accounts: Allow users to create accounts and save their wardrobe items and outfit preferences
+- Saving outfit recommendations feature
+- UI/Styling Improvements!
 ### Login or Create an Account

 ![LookBook site](./frontend/assets/Login-Signup.gif)